A capsule look at the Red Sox-Astros playoff series

 Top Relievers: RHP Ryan Pressly (5-3, 2.25 ERA, 26/28 saves), RHP Kendall Graveman (1-1, 3.13 in 23 games with Houston; 4-0, 0.82, 10 saves in 30 games with Seattle), RHP Ryne Stanek (3-5, 3.42, 2 saves), RHP Zack Greinke (11-6, 4.16 in 30 games, 29 starts).

 October Glance: Heavy-hitting Astros are third team in baseball history to reach five straight League Championship Series.
 Looking to return to World Series for second time in three seasons and earn second championship overall, after 2017 crown was tainted by electronic cheating scheme. … Even without injured ace Justin Verlander and 2017 World Series MVP George Springer, who left for Toronto as a free agent last offseason, Houston won AL West for fourth time in five years – finished second to Oakland during pandemic-shortened 2020 season.
 Playoff-tested Astros then dispatched AL Central champion White Sox 3-1 in Division Series with impressive display of clutch hitting.
-Tucker had 2 homers and 7 RBIs in series. … Houston took three of four from Boston at home in series that ended June 3, then won two of three at Fenway Park from June 8-10.
+Tucker had 2 homers and 7 RBIs in series. … Astros are missing top starter Lance McCullers Jr. (13-5, 3.16 ERA, 185 Ks), who allowed one earned run over 10 2/3 innings in two ALDS starts vs. Chicago.
+He exited Game 4 with right forearm tightness after four effective innings and was left off ALCS roster, a huge blow to Houston.
+No announcement was made on the severity of the injury, and McCullers was listed on the series taxi squad. … Rookie CF Jake Meyers also got hurt in Game 4 of ALDS when he crashed into wall trying to make leaping grab.
+He departed with left shoulder discomfort and was replaced by Chas McCormick. … Houston took three of four from Boston at home in series that ended June 3, then won two of three at Fenway Park from June 8-10.
 Astros outscored Red Sox 42-25 and compiled .884 OPS to .612 for Boston.
-Houston had 3.05 ERA to 6.00 for Red Sox. … Astros are a little banged-up coming into series.
-McCullers, the team’s top starter, allowed one earned run over 10 2/3 innings in two ALDS starts against White Sox.
-But he exited Game 4 with right forearm tightness after four effective innings.
-If he can’t pitch in ALCS, it would be a big blow. … Rookie CF Jake Meyers also got hurt in Game 4 when he crashed into wall trying to make leaping grab.
-He departed with left shoulder discomfort and was replaced by Chas McCormick. … The 72-year-old Baker is the first manager to win division titles with five teams after also leading the Nationals, Reds, Cubs and Giants to crowns.
+Houston had 3.05 ERA to 6.00 for Red Sox. … The 72-year-old Baker is the first manager to win division titles with five teams after also leading the Nationals, Reds, Cubs and Giants to crowns.
 This is his eighth division championship and 11th trip to playoffs.
 He’s still seeking first World Series title as a manager. … Houston’s longest winning streak this season was 11 games from June 13-24. … Led majors with a .276 batting average, .339 OBP, 863 runs and 1,496 hits.
 Ranked second in majors by striking out just 1,222 times. … 3B Alex Bregman returned Aug.
 25 after missing more than two months with quadriceps injury.
 He hit .270 with 12 homers and 55 RBIs in 91 games. … Pitching staff was fourth in AL with 3.76 ERA. … Greinke, who returned from injured list on last day of regular season, worked in relief against White Sox.
 The 37-year-old right-hander, who won 2009 AL Cy Young Award, also threw 2 1/3 innings of relief in regular-season finale for his first appearance out of bullpen since 2007. … Correa, a free agent this fall, had one of his best seasons and led all position players with 7.2 WAR.
 His 2.9 defensive WAR also ranked first.

 —